soulemate/confluent_tf_action/examples/configurations/dedicated-vnet-peering-azure-kafka-acls/README.md

 ### Notes

-1. This example assumes that Terraform is run from a host in the private network, where it will have connectivity to the [Kafka REST API](https://docs.confluent.io/cloud/current/api.html#tag/Topic-(v3)) which is an endpoint on the provisioned Kafka cluster.
+1. This example assumes that Terraform is run from a host in the private network, where it will have connectivity to the [Kafka REST API](https://docs.confluent.io/cloud/current/api.html#tag/Topic-(v3)) in other words, to the [REST endpoint](https://docs.confluent.io/cloud/current/clusters/broker-config.html#access-cluster-settings-in-the-ccloud-console) on the provisioned Kafka cluster.
 If it is not, you must make these changes:

     * Update the `confluent_api_key` resources by setting their `disable_wait_for_ready` flag to `true`.
 Otherwise, Terraform will attempt to validate API key creation by listing topics, which will fail without access to the Kafka REST API.
 Otherwise, you might see errors like: